inner-whisper/inner-whisper.github.io/_posts/2023-01-02-rails-console-dsl-helpers.markdown

 ```

 Yay!
-We got a boost!
+Speed up!

 ## Next steps

-### Name helpers in logic of your domain
+### Name helpers in the logic of your domain

-Just some ideas from logic of tenant switching.
+Just some ideas about the logic of tenant switching.

 Names of methods:
 - `t` - switch tenant
 - `tn` - print current tenant name
-- `tl` - list existed tenant names
+- `tl` - list existing tenant names
 - `on_each_tenant` - iterator over all tenants

-### Modify helpers according with your needs
+### Modify helpers according to your needs

-Tenant switching method can apply some search patterns on argument.
+The tenant switching method can apply some search patterns to arguments.

-If your have following list of tenant names:
+If you have the following list of tenant names:
 - `big_theatre`
 - `maly_theatre`
 - `sydney_opera`